minecraftforge-1-12-2/OpenTower/README.md

 4. It takes a while to dump every frame of every sprite.
 Give it about 15 minutes...
 Make sure it dumps this to the same folder the YYP file is located.
 5. Run the `PizzaTower_GM2.yyp` in the *right version of GameMaker*.
 Open Extensions > Steamworks and change the "Steam SDK" location to wherever you put your Steamworks SDK.
 If that doesn't work, try going INTO the Steamworks folder and make that the path instead.

-**If you try building the game with Steamworks, it will just run the unmodded game.** You can always just remove the extension though.
-Look through all Steam related code, and comment out any use of the `steam_` functions.
-I think you can also just delete the `steam_api64.dll` file from the build.